 “Terrifying” demonstrates there are still definitely factions within the band: the traditionalist Richards-Wood axis, and those who flitted in and out Jagger’s more experimental orbit.
 On these sessions, Mick’s partner in crime was Matt Clifford, who helped Mick arrange this dance-pop confection with tinkling synths that is more reminiscent of something like Dead or Alive than anything associated with the Stones’ normal inspirations.
 Kick Horns member Roddy Lorimer steals the show with a squiggly trumpet solo in the song’s final third.
 Luckily, the Wyman-Watts rhythm section is in strong evidence, keeping the track grounded in funk.
 As doubtful as I am when Jagger takes the Stones in this direction, I have to admit “Terrifying” keeps me listening.

 “Hold on to Your Hat” is a throwaway, the kind of fast-tempo’d filler that clutters up latter-day Stones albums like empty beer cans, destined to never see the lights of a concert stage or make the cut for a compilation album.
 The blues number “Hearts for Sale” is of even less interest, hitting all the usual marks without catching fire.
-The acoustic “Blinded by Love” changes things up, a rustic blend of country and tex-mex, and featuring some interesting Jagger lyrics about romance through the ages.
+The acoustic “Blinded by Love” changes things up, a rustic blend of country, Celtic folk, and a little Tex-Mex, and featuring some interesting Jagger lyrics about romance through the ages.
 Clifford associate Phil Beer adds atmospheric touches on fiddle and mandolin.

 The centerpiece of Steel Wheels is “Rock and a Hard Place.”
 The lyrics are non-specifically political, championing human rights around the world.
 The sound is massive — a monolithic chunk of dense hard rock churning away like a lava pit.
 The band sounds like they’re really sweating it out, building on a Leavell/Clifford keyboard wash, firing off mini-solos, conjuring a funky breakdown on the bridge, and Bill Wyman — despite frequent absences of late — shows he’s still a master bassist.